lixinh5541/sep10-freedom-project/blog/entry02.md

 ##### 11/2/24

 ### Context
 When researching software and hardware about animation, i found many apps and gagdets that help animators draw.
+At the start of my reseacrhing process, i searched up **animation apps** and the first website i clciked was called [Moho](https://moho.lostmarble.com/pages/try)

 ### EDP

 ### Skills